SahilRai22/AI_ChatBot/README.md

 ### Intent Matching
 - Recognizes user intents, such as getting the time, date, changing name, and ending the conversation.
 - Matches user queries with predefined intents to trigger appropriate actions.

-## Evaluation
-The chatbot underwent user testing to identify comprehensive problems and limitations.
-Testing revealed issues related to dialogue flow, name recognition, and dataset size.
-Further development and refinement are required to improve real-life usage.